First and foremost, camp is a place for children to play!

 The QUEST program is the foundation of Silver Lake’s Christian camping experience.
 Through Mennonite-Anabaptist values and beliefs the Quest program explores the foundations of faith including Bible stories and teachings, all conducted in a supportive environment.
 In partnership with Mennonite Central Committee Ontario (MCCO), the program also offers campers a chance to activity participate in service projects such as building school kits, knotting quilts and other MCCO-oriented initiatives.

 Silver Lake fosters an environment of inclusion for everyone, regardless of race, religion, social or economic class or special needs.
 The Inclusion Program facilitates the inclusion of children with special needs into the regular program with campers their own age.
-This gives an opportunity for those requiring more attention and care to participate and allows for learning and growth within the entire camp community.
-Please note our facilities are not wheelchair accessible.
-Silver Lake Mennonite Camp has a Campership Fund that provides financial assistance for children who would otherwise be unable to attend camp because of financial constraints.
-There is an application / dispersal process.
-Please contact the camp office for further details.
+This gives an opportunity for anyone requiring more attention and care to participate and allows for learning and growth within the entire camp community.
+Silver Lake Mennonite Camp has a Campership Fund that provides financial assistance for children who would otherwise be unable to attend camp because of financial constraints (email firstname.lastname@example.org for the application and dispersal process).

-With the assistance of volunteers, all of the meals are homemade including a camp favourite – fresh SLMC bread!
-She is careful to provide an exciting, well balanced diet that will comfort any homesick camper.
-We source as many of our ingredients as possible from local suppliers!
-If your camper has dietary concerns, please let us know and we are happy to plan an alternative menu.
+With the assistance of volunteers, all of the meals are homemade!
+An exciting, well balanced diet that will comfort any homesick camper is provided.
+If your camper has dietary concerns, please let us know and we are happy to plan menus accordingly.

-Each camp is specially tailored to various age characteristics, but includes many of the traditional camp activities:
+Each camp is specially tailored to ages and interests, but includes many camp activities and builds lasting friendships!